Paketo buildpacks transform your application source code into container images and easily keep them updated.

 Let’s get started!

 The following examples use the Open Liberty starter application as the application source.
 Download the Open Liberty starter application:

-git clone https://github.com/openliberty/guide-getting-started.git cd guide-getting-started/start
+git clone https://github.com/openliberty/guide-getting-started.git cd guide-getting-started/finish

 Set a default builder: